drawpile/listserver/doc/api.md

 The username list may be empty.
 Password protected sessions will not typically list users.

-The `roomcode` field is optional.
-If it is present and not empty, it contains a random code that can be used to fetch the host, port and ID of the session.
-A room code is always exactly 5 letters long and consists of characters in the range A-Z.

 The following query parameters can be used:

 * `?title=substring` filter sessions to those whose title contains the given substring